OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/install.md

 The `gp` program (see next section) that runs the GeoProcessor typically uses the Python distributed with QGIS.

 In the future the GeoProcessor may be distributed with a Python virtual environment.
-However, this is currently not done because of dependence on the QGIS installation.
+However, this is currently not complete because of dependence on the QGIS installation.
+**Advice on this topic from the developer community is welcomed.**

 ## Install GeoProcessor ##